yandex-cloud/docs/en/message-queue/api-ref/queue/GetQueueAttributes.md

 Method for getting attributes for the specified queue.

-If the queue name ends with the `.fifo` suffix, the type of the requested queue is[FIFO](../../concepts/queue.md#fifo-queues).
+If the queue name ends with the `.fifo` suffix, the type of the requested queue is [FIFO](../../concepts/queue.md#fifo-queues).

 ## Request {#request}